thangchung/clean-code-dotnet/README.md

 DateTime modifiedDate;
 ```

-Hungarian Notation should also not be used in paramaters.
+Hungarian Notation should also not be used in parameters.

 **Bad:**